Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/authenticate' -Method Get -Headers @{ Cookie = 'SessionId=abc123' }
 ```

+### Using Get-PodeCookie

 Alternatively, you can use the `Get-PodeCookie` function to retrieve the cookie data.
-This function works similarly to the `Cookies` property on `$WebEvent`.
+This function works similarly to the `Cookies` property on `$WebEvent`, but it provides additional options for deserialization and secure cookie handling.

 Here is the same example using `Get-PodeCookie`: